ansible-collections/ibm_zos_ims/docs/source/installation.rst

 #.
 Ansible Automation Hub
 #.
 Local build

-Refer to our main documentation for more on the `installation`_.
+Refer to the RedHat Ansible Certified Content documentation for more on the `installation`_.

 .. _installation:
    https://ibm.github.io/z_ansible_collections_doc/installation/installation.html